About Our Trust

 Chair's Welcome

-All Governors are volunteers.
-Elections take place within school to elect our parent, staff and community governors.
+All Trustees are volunteers.
+Elections take place within school to elect our parent, staff and community trustees.
 So do look our for information on future vacancies or contact me for more information.

 Best wishes